remla2025-team10/operation/README.md

 The cluster uses Flannel for pod networking and includes Helm for package management.

+We use SSH to access the VMs, so make sure to add your public SSH key (ends with `.pub`) to the `ansible/ssh_keys/` directory.

 ### Vagrant Setup

 Make sure you have [Vagrant](https://www.vagrantup.com/) and [Ansible](https://www.ansible.com/) installed.